 Head of Year and Deputy Head of Year

 Each year group has a Head of Year and a Deputy Head of Year, who will have oversight of the year group.
 The Head of Year and Deputy Head of Year monitor attainment, attendance and behaviour across the uear group and along with PD Tutors are responsible for encouraging participation and raising achievement for all.

 Special Educational Needs Support

 Some students are able to access additional support when taking examinations.
-The college will identify these students however if you feel that your child may qualify for additional support please contact our SENDCo or our exams officer by email .
+The College will identify these students however if you feel that your child may qualify for additional support please contact our SENDCo or our Examinations Officer.

-From Y7 to Y11 your child will have one iD lesson a week.
-During the year the curriculum will focus on develop students understanding of a variety of topics from relationships through to careers guidance.
+From Y7 to Y11 students will have one iD lesson a week.
+During the year the curriculum will focus on developing students understanding of a variety of topics from relationships through to careers guidance.

 Emotional Health and Wellbeing Team